AltspaceVR/MacMoveToRift/README.md

 			if (wasFullScreen)
 			{
-				yield return new WaitForSeconds(2.0f);
+				// Wait for the OS X full screen animation to complete. yield return new WaitForSeconds(2.0f);
 			}

+			// Take the app out of full screen.
 			Screen.fullScreen = false;
 			Screen.SetResolution (1920, 1080, false);

 			if (wasFullScreen)
 			{
-				yield return new WaitForSeconds(2.0f);
+				// Wait for the OS X full screen animation to complete. yield return new WaitForSeconds(2.0f);
 			}

+			// Move it onto the Rift via the plugin.
 			MoveWindowToRift();

+			// Set the app to full screen on the Rift.
 			Screen.SetResolution (1920, 1080, true);
 		}
 #endif